 A video making the rounds on the internet has both vegetarians and omnivores wondering, “What’s in Parmesan cheese?”
 It turns out that some Parmesan brands may not be suitable for meat-free diners, thanks to their inclusion of a stomach-turning ingredient called rennet, which traditionally is made from enzymes taken from the stomach lining of calves.
-That’s right—Parmesan (as well as some other cheeses such as Gruyère and Gorgonzola) may contain the stomach lining of young cattle who spent the entirety of their short lives in close confinement before being killed for veal.
+That’s right—Parmesan (as well as some other cheeses such as Gruyère and Gorgonzola) may contain the stomach lining of young cows who spent the entirety of their short lives in close confinement before being killed for veal.

 While not all dairy-based Parmesan cheese has calf rennet (many brands in the U.S. use vegetable rennet in place of animals’ stomach linings), supporting the dairy industry is still bad news for both mother cows and their calves.
 Cows on dairy farms are repeatedly artificially impregnated (in order to keep their milk flowing) and then traumatically separated from their newborn calves until their bodies finally wear out and they are sent to be killed, too—all so their milk can be sold to humans by the gallon or turned into cheese, butter, or yogurt.